 - To make the preferment:

 - Once the starter is ready to go, mix it with the water and then add the flour to create the preferment.
 Stir until combined and cover with cling film or a wrap.
 I hate recommending cling film but it does do a good job here.
+I do recommend reusing the cling film for bread purposes (and everything else, really).

 To make the loaf:

 - When the dough is shaped, lightly flour your banneton or bowl with white rice flour.
 Place the nice side of the dough (aka the side with no seams that you’ve chosen as the top of the loaf) down into the banneton.
-The base of the loaf (with all the seams) should be facing upwards now.
+The base of the loaf (with all the seams) should be facing upwards.

 To bake the loaf: